clairbarrass/safe-docs/docs/training-registrations.md

 Under the Apply menu, select Training courses.

 You will see a list of open courses.

-!!!
-Alert
-    If the course you are interested in does not appear, it may not have been moved to the new system yet.
-Find the course on the [Upcoming Training page](https://www.archer2.ac.uk/training/#upcoming-training) and select "Register" and it will take you to the correct registration page

 Click on the 'more info' link to go to the event page and see the full details.